oracle-livelabs/pts/reporting-clones/prepare/prepare.md

 8. Click **Add Ingress Rules**.

-## Task 2: Provision Database System
+## Task 2: Provision Database Systems

 Please take a moment to watch the video below to learn how to perform the Database Lifecycle Task using the OCI Console, and then afterwards, follow the steps shown.